 The Port’s four marine terminals lie in close proximity to major rail and highway connections.
 Rail routes near Hayden Island are highlighted in red (for Union Pacific) and green (for Burlington Northern).
 An earthquake could create slides, blocking tracks or derail cars, potentially a serious issue when so much oil is now being moved by train.

-The Oregon Fire Marshall recommends that in the event of a large oil train incident/spill, downwind evacuation should be at least 1,000 feet and if the car is involved in a fire, evacuation for 0.5-mile (800 meters) in all directions is recommended.
-That would be much of Hayden Island if the BNSF mainline in Vancouver is affected.
+The Oregon Fire Marshall recommends that in the event of a large oil train incident/spill, downwind evacuation should be at least 1,000 feet and if the car is involved in a fire, evacuation for 0.5-mile in all directions is recommended.
+The Columbia is 2,400 ft wide near the I-5 bridge.
+Evacuation might include some of Hayden Island with a strong southern wind.

 The ENS (Emergency Notification System) is a sign, posted at or near a crossing, that lists a telephone number along with a US DOT number.
 The ENS is used to notify the railroad of an emergency or warning device malfunction.
 A train’s CONSIST is a document in the locomotive showing the number of loaded or empty cars, weight in tons, and length in feet of a specific train.
 A locomotive consist shows the identifying number and location of each locomotive within that consist for a specific train.

 The PGE outage tracker can be filtered by zip code.
 The EIA tracks and reports on events that impact the energy infrastructure.